JoshDoug/Notes/VCS/SVN/git-svn.md

 Pull incoming changes:

 * `git svn rebase` - this is similar to a `git pull` when working with `git` or `svn update` when working with `svn`, you should stash or commit local changes before doing this
-* `git svn fetch` - fetches the data but doesn't update the local commits
+* `git svn fetch` - fetches the data but doesn't update the local commits, this doesn't seem to cause issues with uncommited changes in the local working directory, the changes can then be merged using a rebase, e.g. in the IntelliJ VCS Git Log section

 Pushing to the remote:

 * `git svn dcommit` - do something?

+Ignoring files:

+* `git svn show-ignore` - show any files currently ignored by svn
+* `git svn create-ignore` - add any files currently ignored by svn to a `.gitignore`, probably don't want to commit this though

 ### Simple git svn workflow